The minimally extended Varying Speed of Light (meVSL): Previous VSL

-Recently, there have been interesting investigations of mVSL model effects on cosmological observables, such as CMB \cite{Qi:2014zja}, BAO \cite{Salzano:2014lra,Salzano:2015mxk,Salzano:2016hce,Salzano:2017nvc,Wang:2019tdn}, SNe \cite{Izadi:2017phr,Cao:2018rzc}, GWs \cite{Izadi:2009tr}, H \cite{Cai:2016vmn}, and SL \cite{Cao:2020vra}.
-However, the mVSL model only considers the variation of c which is a dimensional constant.
+Recently, there have been various investigations of mVSL model effects on cosmological observables, such as CMB~\cite{Qi:2014zja}, BAO~\cite{Salzano:2014lra,Salzano:2015mxk,Salzano:2016hce,Salzano:2017nvc,Wang:2019tdn}, SNe~\cite{Izadi:2017phr,Cao:2018rzc}, GWs~\cite{Izadi:2009tr}, H~\cite{Cai:2016vmn}, and SL~\cite{Cao:2020vra}.
+However, the mVSL model only considers the variation of $c$, a dimensional constant.
 By changing units, one can obtain time dependence of dimensional constants.
 Thus, time-varying dimensional constants are not invariant statements.
-After one fixes units, dimensional parameters become invariant, since they are implicitly referred to as dimensionless ratios between the parameter and the unit.
+Since dimensional parameters are defined as dimensionless ratios between the parameter and the unit, they become invariant once one fixes the units.

-However, one needs to rewrite modern physics for varying $c$ to propose an integrated viable alternative to the whole set of physical equations and consequent effects dependent on $c$ \cite{Ellis:2003pw,Ellis:2007ah}.
+However, one needs to rewrite modern physics for varying $c$ to propose an integrated viable alternative to the whole set of physical equations and consequent effects dependent on $c$~\cite{Ellis:2003pw,Ellis:2007ah}.
 In addition to the geometry of null geodesics, both the temporal and the spatial measurements are affected by the speed of light.
 Thus, any VSL model may require the validity of LI and the redefinition of distance measurements.
 Also, it may cause the modification of Maxwell’s equations.
-One also needs to investigate the consistencies with respect to all other physical theories.
+One also needs to investigate the consistencies of all other physical theories.

 In the next section, we show that we can obtain an extended theory satisfying both the LI and the law of energy conservation even when the speed of light varies as a function of the cosmic time, $c[a]$.
 We obtain the cosmological evolutions on other physical constants to satisfy LI, electromagnetism, and thermodynamics.
 We compare the cosmological evolutions on both physical constants and quantities between different VSL models in table~\ref{tab:tabVSL}.
-The results in the last column come from meVSL and we derive these relations in section.~\ref{sec:SR}.
+The results in the last column come from meVSL, and we derive these relations in section~\ref{sec:SR}.